 Gift Aid is the name for the system whereby Sightsavers can claim back from HMRC the income tax already paid by the donor on their donation.
 Most donations from UK taxpaying supporters are subject to a Gift Aid declaration.
 These declarations are completed by supporters and stored within Blackbaud.
 Gift Aid forms processed by the outsourced supplier are stored on their database but are fully accessible to Sightsavers.
 A valid, current declaration must be retained in support of every claim made.
-The Database and Donations Manager has responsibility for Gift Aid claims and prepares these after each month end using a report run from Blackbaud.
-The claim is approved by the GARM prior to submission to HM Revenue and Customs (UK tax authority).
+The Database and Donations Manager has responsibility for Gift Aid claims and prepares these after each month end using a report run from Blackbaud and submit these to HM Revenue and Customs (UK tax authority).
 The finance team are informed of the details and liaise with the Database and Donations Manager when the claim is received.

-Sightsavers is also able to reclaim tax on some donations made by Ireland supporters.
+Sightsavers is also able to reclaim tax on some donations made by Ireland Supporters.
 However, the system is different to the UK requirements and is dependent on the supporter concerned completing an official form entitled 'Tax relief for donations to eligible charities and approved bodies'.
-Visit Revenue: Irish Tax and Customs.
+Details here.